Conversation Insights

 I chose a query builder because it aligned with existing user mental models, handled complex filtering needs more effectively, and scaled without introducing ongoing engineering dependency for incremental changes.

-Adopted by 4 internal teams within the client organization; demonstrated to 3 external clients, all of whom expressed interest in rollout.
+Adopted by 4 contact centre teams within the client organisation; demonstrated to 3 external clients, all of whom expressed interest in rollout.

 100% elimination of manual insight delivery which enabled contact center teams to access insights faster.